URDF-Anything+: End-to-End Generation for Simulation-Ready Articulated Assets: Experiments

 Following the evaluation protocol of Articulate-Anything~\cite{le2025articulateanything}, we evaluate the accuracy of joint parameter prediction by comparing the predicted URDF parameters with ground-truth annotations.
 We focus on articulated objects with \emph{revolute} joints and report errors on three key joint attributes: (1) \textbf{Joint Axis Error}, defined as the angular difference between the predicted and ground-truth joint axes, normalized to the range $[0,\pi]$; (2) \textbf{Joint Origin Error}, measured as the Euclidean distance between the predicted and ground-truth joint origins; and (3) \textbf{Joint Limit Error}, which quantifies the discrepancy between the predicted and ground-truth joint limits.

-Table~\ref{tab:joint-prediction-comparison} presents the quantitative results.
+Table~\ref{tab:main_results} presents the quantitative results.
 We compare URDF-Anything+ (Ours) with several prior methods on the same evaluation set.
 As shown in the table, URDF-Anything+ consistently achieves lower errors across all reported joint parameters.
 This indicates that our method can more accurately recover the kinematic configuration of articulated objects, particularly in terms of joint geometry and motion constraints.
 These results demonstrate the effectiveness of our approach in predicting fine-grained joint parameters.
 We attribute the improved performance to our end-to-end framework, which couples autoregressive geometric generation with shared-latent articulation decoding.
-Beyond the quantitative comparison, we further present qualitative results in Fig.\ref{fig:visualize1} and Fig.\ref{fig:in-the-wild}.
+Beyond the quantitative comparison, we further present qualitative results in Fig.~\ref{fig:visualize1} and Fig.~\ref{fig:in-the-wild}.

+\textbf{Inference Efficiency.} Beyond reconstruction accuracy, we further evaluate the runtime cost of articulated object generation.
+The rightmost column of Table~\ref{tab:main_results} reports the average inference time across all methods.
+We measure the wall-clock time elapsed from the moment model loading completes (i.e., all weights and pretrained components are resident in GPU memory) until the autoregressive generation terminates and the final URDF model is produced.
+All methods are evaluated on a single NVIDIA A800 GPU with identical input configurations to ensure a fair comparison.
+As shown in the table, \method{} achieves comparable or lower inference latency than previous multi-stage pipelines.
+Existing methods suffer higher overhead from repeated image API calls and reliance on large vision-language models (VLM), while our single-pass end-to-end design eliminates costly external retrieval and symbolic reasoning.